planetfederal/qgis-suite-plugin/doc/gui.rst

 	- *Publish*.
 Publishes the selected style.
 Since only vector layers suport SLD in QGIS, raster layers are not listed in this group.

+- QGIS project item

+	- *Publish*.
+Publishes all the layers in the project and then creates a group with all of them.

 You can select multiple elements of the same type (i.e. multiple QGIS layers), to automate operations.
 For instance, let's say that you have several layers in your current project.
 Select them all (click while pressing the Ctrl or Shift keys) and then right--click and select *Publish...*.
 You will get see to a dialog like the following one.